Korea's #1 confectioner. They bought Belgian chocolate makers Guylian in 2008.

 Source: Rainforest Foundation UK (2016)

 In 2016 Rank a Brand assessed 37 major cotton-using companies on their commitment and performance with regard to sustainable cotton by looking at each company's cotton sourcing policies, use of sustainable cotton, and traceability.
 This company scored 0/19.5, making it one of the worst performing companies.

 This company appeared eighth on RepRisk's top ten "Most Controversial Companies of 2016".
 Companies on the list were severely criticised during 2016 by the world's media, governments and NGOs.
 Criticisms of Lotte include corruption, bribery, extortion and money laundering; fraud; tax evasion; and anti-competitive practices.

-This company received a SAM Rank of 0/100 in the Industrial Conglomerates category of the 2018 SAM Corporate Sustainability Assessment.
-The index is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.
+This company received an S&P Global ESG Score of 3/100 in the Industrial Conglomerates category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
+The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.